Barton MacLane

-Barton MacLane (December 25, 1902 - January 1, 1969) was an American actor, playwright, and screenwriter.
+Barton MacLane (December 25, 1902 – January 1, 1969) was an American actor, playwright, and screenwriter.
 He appeared in many classic films from the 1930s through the 1960s, including his role as General Martin Peterson on the 1960s NBC television comedy series I Dream of Jeannie, with Barbara Eden and Larry Hagman.

 Early life

-MacLane was born in Columbia, South Carolina, on Christmas Day, 1902.
+Barton MacLane was born in Columbia, South Carolina, on Christmas Day, 1902.
 He attended Wesleyan University in Middletown, Connecticut, where he excelled at American football.
 His first movie role, in The Quarterback (1926), was a result of his athletic ability.
 He then attended the American Academy of Dramatic Arts.

 Career

 He made his Broadway debut in 1927, playing the assistant district attorney in Bayard Veiller's The Trial of Mary Dugan.
 He then performed in the 1928 Broadway production of Gods of the Lightning and was part of the original cast of Subway Express as Officer Mulvaney in 1929.
 He appeared in the Marx Brothers' 1929 film debut The Cocoanuts.
 MacLane made his first credited film appearance in the 1931 romantic drama His Woman.
 The following year, he wrote the play Rendezvous, which he sold to Arthur Hopkins.
 The play was performed on Broadway, with MacLane in a featured role.